schladt/GIMC/README.md

-# GISM - Genetically Improved Synthetic Malware
+# GIMC - Genetically Improved Malicious Code

 ## Settings
 Setting for this project should be located at `./settings.json`.
 This file is omitted from the public repo but should contain the following values: